 There is a lot to take into account when checking a company’s credit, and according to the Prompt Payment Code, an important sign to look out for is if a company pays its debts on time because it receives “more favourable pricing or service which could make (them) more competitive.”
 (Prompt Payment Code).

-Overall, having a healthy business credit score means that your business is financially reliable and reputable.
+Overall, having a healthy company credit score means that your business is financially reliable and reputable.
 In the event that you may need to access a loan, your business will stand a higher chance of accessing that loan if its credit score is high.
 The higher your business credit score, the more financially reliable and healthy your business is deemed to be.

 • You will be approved for loans and other forms of credit